🎉 Celebrate Embroly's new logo and branding with code NEWLOGO

 Overall, traditional embroidery is an art form that spans cultures and centuries.
 Its intricate designs created by needle and thread continue to captivate people around the world today.

-When comparing the techniques of knitting and embroidery, it is evident that they differ in their approach to creating designs on fabric.
+When comparing the techniques of knitting vs embroidery, it is evident that they differ in their approach to creating designs on fabric.

 Knitting involves using two or more needles to create interlocking loops of yarn, resulting in a textured fabric.
 On the other hand, embroidery utilizes a needle and thread to embellish fabric by stitching decorative patterns onto its surface.